faizanamer123/Visualization-in-python/README.md

 This Streamlit application provides an interactive visualization of budget data using a Sankey diagram.
-Users can upload their budget data in CSV format, view a detailed overview of income and expenditure categories, and make adjustments to the data.
+Users can upload their data in CSV format, view a detailed overview of income and expenditure categories, and make adjustments to the data.

 Features
 Interactive Sankey Diagram: Visualize the flow of budget allocations and expenditures.